I hope that you are all doing well and have had a great first week of school.

-Week two is a cross-sectional look at some of the perspectives, frameworks, and theories commonly used in social work.
+Week two is a cross-sectional look at some perspectives, frameworks, and theories commonly used in social work.
 It should assist in gaining awareness about the difference between these ways of thinking discussed in social work literature.
 We will look into the following:

 After this session, students will be able to articulate the difference between perspectives, theories, and frameworks.
 Students will also have knowledge about a couple of theoretical options for their integrative paper due later in the semester.

 The readings for this week are not out of the textbook and are being provided to help supplement the discussion.
 We won’t directly be talking about them during class.
 Green and McDermott (2010) provide some context and understanding related to the person in the environment.
 De Jonge and Miller (1995) give helpful ideas for how to draw out strengths from clients, which is an essential aspect of implementing strengths perspective.
 The hope of these readings 1 is to introduce you to some peer-reviewed journal articles and to some of the theories they discuss.
 It can help develop your integrative paper due at the end of the semester.
+Next week your readings focus some on the orienting perspectives in social work, and these are also a great resource.

 If you are also interested, I have a video discussing using Zotero to keep my references updated.
 You can see it at Transdisciplinary Literature Reviews using Zotero, How I Manage References [YouTube Video].